jonathantree/PyBer_Analysis/README.md

 </table>
 </div>

-### Generate a multiple line plot showing the the total fares for each city type through the time duration specified above.
+### Generate a multiple line plot showing the total fares for each city type through the time duration specified above.
 ```python
 # 8. Using the object-oriented interface method, plot the resample DataFrame using the df.plot() function.